 This aspect of the character is brought to the fore on the Garden, the peaceful planet Thanos retires to after using the gauntlet to wipe out half of all life in the universe.
 Here he is presented as a farmer, caring and protecting the environment after having saved trillions from total extinction.
 From his perspective, it took great sacrifice and self-denial to reach this point.

 These complex and paradoxical aspects of his character are what makes him fascinating.
 He is powerful and self-assured, things we can’t help but admire and be drawn to.
 He reaches for the ultimate levels of control and has the grandest most ambitious desires.

-Thanos walks a fine line between saviour and destroyer, father and murderer.
+Thanos walks a fine line between saviour and destroyer, father and villain.
 In all of it, we the viewers of the films or readers of the comics are simultaneously enthralled and repelled.

-Like Nebula and Gamora, we can trust that someone is there to keep us safe and seek what is best for us while doing all in their power to shield and protect us even if that someone is murderous, genocidal maniac.
+Like Nebula and Gamora, we can trust that someone is there to keep us safe and seek what is best for us while doing all in their power to shield and protect us even if that someone is a maniacal titan.

 So how powerful is Thanos?
 Very.
 He is definitely one of the most powerful MCU characters ever!

-Movie Thanos vs. Comic Thanos: What’s the Difference?
+MCU Thanos vs. Comic Thanos: What’s The Difference?